demydovb/doubletrade_bot/README.md

 ## What this bot can:
 1. Work only with authorized user ( by default - project's admins accounts in Telegram).
-2. Parse link and define departure and arrivals airports.
+2. Parse link and define departure and arrivals airports, departure and arrival dates.
 3. Store in DB mapping IATA code - city name ( it's needed for detecting departure and arrival cities from raw url - user should add airport in DB (if it doesn't exists already in DB, otherwise user will get message about existing) before generating links with that airport.
 4. Work asynchronously.
 5. Add different markdown for different platform.